The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Discussion

 \subsubsection{DF44}

 We provide a comparison of the stellar population properties recovered for DF44 with two spectroscopic studies in the literature, \citealt{Gu_18} (hereafter, G18) and \citealt{Villaume_22} (hereafter, V22).
 The results of G18 and V22 are very similar, although obtained using very different datasets.
 G18, using MaNGA/SDSS data, found that DF44 has an old stellar population, with an age of 10.47$^{+1.29}_{-1.74}$ Gyr and an iron content of [Fe/H] = --1.25$^{+0.33}_{-0.39}$ dex (which we convert to [$Z$/H] using the alpha abundance provided by V22: [$Z$/H]$=-1.33^{+0.33}_{-0.39}$ dex).
-V22, using much deeper spectra from Keck/KCWI, derived a slightly younger stellar population, with an age of 10.23$^{+0.73}_{-0.90}$ Gyr, an iron abundance of [Fe/H] = --1.33$^{+0.05}_{-0.04}$ dex and an alpha abundance of [Mg/Fe] = --0.10$^{+0.06}_{-0.06}$.
-Using the relation of [Fe/H] = [$Z$/H] -- 0.75[Mg/Fe] provided by \cite{Vazdekis_15}, we get to [$Z$/H] = $-1.41 \pm 0.08$ dex.
+V22, using much deeper spectra from Keck/KCWI, derived a slightly younger stellar population, with an age of 10.23$^{+0.73}_{-0.90}$ Gyr, an iron abundance of [Fe/H] = --1.33$^{+0.05}_{-0.04}$ dex and an alpha abundance of [Mg/Fe] = --0.10$^{+0.06}_{-0.06}$, resulting in a total stellar metallicity of [$Z$/H] = $-1.41 \pm 0.08$ dex.
 Both studies are consistent within the uncertainties, leading to the conclusion that DF44 is primarily comprised of old and metal-poor stellar populations.

-In our SED fitting setup, we have recovered for the models without dust a slightly older and much more metal-rich stellar population than the studies in the literature as it can be seen in Table \ref{tab:prospector_results}.
-On the other hand, in the models with dust, we see that our results are much closer to those found in the literature for both the age and metallicity, being strongly consistent with both G18 and V22.
+In our SED fitting setup, we have recovered for the models without dust a slightly older and much more metal-rich stellar population than the studies in the literature as it can be seen in Table \ref{tab:prospector_results_nodust}.
+On the other hand, in the models with dust (Table \ref{tab:prospector_results}), we see that our results are much closer to those found in the literature for both the age and metallicity, being strongly consistent with both G18 and V22.

 These results show that the inclusion of a dust reddening component as small as $A_{V} \sim 0.5 \pm 0.2$ mag brings the stellar populations much closer to those found in the literature with spectroscopy, especially when taking the metallicity into consideration.